Aldabra: Protection

 Based on the evaluation process, UNESCO inscribed the site, a legally protected special reserve of 35000 ha, on the list of World Heritage Sites under three criteria: Criterion (vii): Aldabra Atoll encompasses a large expanse of relatively untouched natural beauty where a number of important animal species and some plant species thrive, along with remarkable land formations, and its process provides a unique spectacle of natural phenomena; Criterion (ix): The atoll is a superlative example of an oceanic island ecosystem in which evolutionary processes are active within a rich biota.
 The size and morphological diversity of the atoll has permitted the development of a variety of discrete insular communities with a high incidence of endemicity among the constituent species that are typical of island ecosystems.
 The natural processes take place with minimal human interference and can be clearly demonstrated in their full complexity; and Criterion (x): Aldabra provides a natural laboratory for the study of the process of evolutionary ecology and is a platform for key scientific discovery.
 The atoll constitutes a refuge harboring viable populations of a range of rare and endangered species of plants and animals, including the last giant tortoise and flightless bird populations of the Western Indian Ocean, a substantial marine turtle breeding population, and large seabird colonies which number in the tens of thousands.
 The substantial tortoise population is self-sustaining and all the elements of its inter-relationship with the terrestrial environment are evident.

 BirdLife International declared Aldabra as an Important Endemic Bird Area (IBA) in 2001 due to its large seabird colonies under categories A1, A2, A4i, A4ii and A4iii, covering an area of 33180 ha overlapping with the special reserve area of 35000 ha of Aldabra Atoll.

 Aldabra became a Ramsar Convention Wetland Site of International Importance in 2010.

 Covering 25,100 ha (over half the area of the whole atoll) the wetland ecosystem of Aldabra includes the extensive shallow lagoon inside the atoll, which is carpeted with lush seagrass beds and patchy coral reefs, the intertidal mud flats, the coral reefs outside the lagoon, freshwater pools, beaches, and 2000 ha of mangrove stands.
 These wetlands support several endangered species including the increasing number of turtles at the atoll, dugongs and many other bird, fish and invertebrate species.

 Aldabra was designated as a site under the Indian Ocean South East Asia (IOSEA) turtle network, in their 2014 convention.

 Demography

 A small scientific research station of the SIF is based in La Gigi village on Picard Island.
 The permanent staff (currently 12) conduct research to study Aldabra's biodiversity.

 Transport

 Aldabra is not easily accessed.
 No airstrips, helipads or landing jetties have been permitted on the atoll.
-The nearest airfield is on Assumption is 50 km south-east of Picard Island.
+The nearest airfield is on Assumption 50 km south-east of Picard Island.
 Bi-annual supply ships operating from Mahé provide essentials to the research station.